V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

+I propose we have groups of servers owning entities.
+Each server is synchronized with mvsqlite.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams